rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 	                          'D': 0.00, 'C': 0.00, 'B': 0.00,
 				  'A': 0.00, }

 It is interesting to notice in :numref:`strictBestChoice` (Line 8) that the **strict best choice recommendation** consists in the set of weak Condorcet winners: 'A', 'C' and 'D'.
 In the corresponding characteristic vector (see Lines 14-16), representing the bipolar credibility degree with which each alternative may indeed be considered a best choice (see [BIS-2006a]_, [BIS-2006b]_), we find confirmed that alternative *D* is the only positively validated one, whereas both extreme alternatives - *A* (the most expensive) and *C* (the cheapest) - stay in an indeterminate situation.
-They **may be or not** potential first choice candidates besides *D*.
+They **may be or not be** potential first choice candidates besides *D*.
+Whereas, alternatives *B*, *E* and *F* are *negatively* included, i.e. *positively excluded* from the best choice recommendation.
 Notice furthermore that compromise alternative *G*, while not actually included in an outranking prekernel, shows as well an indeterminate situation with respect to *being or not being* a potential first choice candidate.

 We may also notice (see Line 18) that both alternatives *A* and *F* are reported as potential *strict outranked* choices, hence as **potential last choice recommendation** .
 This indicates a global incomparability status of alternative *A* (see :numref:`bestOfficeChoice`) as shown in :numref:`bestOfficeChoice`.